This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl, stir together the butter and sugar until well blended.
+• In a small bowl, stir together the melted butter and sugar.

-• Add in the egg yolk and vanilla extract and stir until combined.
+• Add the egg yolk and vanilla, and mix until fully combined.

-• In a separate small bowl, whisk together flour, cinnamon, baking powder, and salt.
-Pour into egg mixture and stir to combine.
+• In a separate bowl, whisk together the flour, cinnamon, baking powder, and salt.
+Add to the wet ingredients and stir to combine.

-• Stir in the milk and fold in the blueberries.
+• Stir in the milk, then gently fold in the blueberries.

-• Place the ramekin on a baking sheet and bake for 30-35 minutes or until the top is golden brown.
-The cake is cooked through if the tip of a sharp knife inserted in the center comes out clean.
+• Bake for 30 to 35 minutes, or until the top is golden and a knife inserted in the center comes out clean.

-• In a small bowl, whisk together powdered sugar, milk, and vanilla until smooth.
-Drizzle over cooled coffee cake.
+• Optional Glaze: In a small bowl, whisk together powdered sugar, milk or cream, and vanilla until smooth.
+Drizzle over the cooled cake.

-Note: If the glaze is too thick, add a small amount of milk or cream.
-If the glaze is too runny, whisk in additional powdered sugar until you reach your desired consistency.
+Note: If the glaze is too thick, stir in a little more milk or cream.
+If it’s too thin, add more powdered sugar until it reaches the consistency you like.

 Notes